Participating in writing contests can benefit your kids

 When your child enters a contest, he is writing for two audiences: real and intended.

-- Real audience: These are the people who will read and/or judge the poem, essay, or story.
+- These are the people who will read and/or judge the poem, essay, or story.

-- Intended audience: These are the people your student’s composition aims to address.
+- These are the people your student’s composition aims to address.
 They could be children, teenagers, elected officials, senior citizens, young mothers, homeschoolers, etc.

 Writing with an audience in mind makes the writing clear and concise.
 Each writing contest requires your student to keep a certain audience in mind, which in turn helps him hone his skills.
 For practice, encourage your child to enter different contests with varying themes and audiences.